hall-lab/svtools/habel_svtools_example.md

 read  -n 1 -p "Wait for job to complete and enter C to continue"

-## remove EBV (Epstein-Barr Virus) reads 2016-03-31 jeldred
+### remove EBV (Epstein-Barr Virus) reads 2016-03-31 jeldred
 zcat merged.vcf.gz \
 | $VAWK --header '{if($0 !~ /NC_007605/) print $0}' \
 | bgzip -c > merged.no_EBV.vcf.gz

-## bsub force genotypes with svtyper 2016-04-27 jeldred
+### bsub force genotypes with svtools genotype
-#this took about an hour in the long queue for most samples....one outlier NA12891 at 70 minutes
+this took about an hour in the long queue for most samples....one outlier NA12891 at 70 minutes

 while read SAMPLE BAM